 There are no particular problems with material.
 In contrast to NH3, copper materials are also suitable, so that semi-hermetic and hermetic compressors are possible.
 Common mineral oils of HCFC systems can be used here as a lubricant over a wide application range.
 Polyol esters (POE) and polyalpha-olefins (PAO) offer even more favorable properties.

 Propane is offered also as a mixture with Isobutane (R600a) or Ethan (R170), in order to provide a similar performance to halocarbon refrigerants.
-Pure Isobutane is mostly intended as a substitute for R12 in small systems (preferably domestic refrigerators).
+Pure Isobutane is mostly intended as a substitute for R12 in small systems (preferably domestic refrigerators and freezers).

 The disadvantage of hydrocarbons is their high flammability, therefore they are classified as refrigerants of "Safety Group A3".
 Based on the refrigerant charge quantities commonly used in commercial systems, the system design and risk analysis must be in accordance with explosion protection regulations.